Battle of Kharkiv (2022)

-The Battle of Kharkiv was a military engagement that took place from February to May 2022 in and around the city of Kharkiv in Ukraine, as part of the northeastern Ukraine offensive and eastern Ukraine offensive during the 2022 Russian invasion of Ukraine.
+The battle of Kharkiv was a military engagement that took place from February to May 2022 in and around the city of Kharkiv in Ukraine, as part of the eastern Ukraine offensive during the Russian invasion of Ukraine.
 Kharkiv, located just 30 km south of the Russia–Ukraine border and a predominately Russian-speaking city, is the second-largest city in Ukraine and was considered a major target for the Russian military early in the invasion.

 By 13 May, Ukrainian forces pushed Russian units attempting to encircle the city back towards the Russian border.
 Additionally, it was reported that Russia had withdrawn units from the area.
 The Institute for the Study of War opined that Ukraine had "likely won the battle of Kharkiv".
 However, bombardment continued, and by 20 May, Russian forces were again shelling Kharkiv city.
-As a result of the subsequent counteroffensive in the Kharkiv Oblast, Russian forces located close to the city were pushed back, resulting in significantly reduced pressure on Kharkiv.

 On 12 June, Amnesty International claimed it found the evidence of widespread use of widely-banned cluster munitions by Russia, such as 9N210/9N235 cluster bombs, and "scatterable" munitions that eject small mines that explode later in timed intervals.
-Four months after the battle, Ukraine launched a major counteroffensive in September to recapture territories that were still under Russian control in Kharkiv Oblast.
-The significance of the battle and its importance has been compared to the Battle of Saratoga during the American War of Independence.
+In September, the Ukrainian military launched a major counteroffensive into territories that were still under Russian control in Kharkiv Oblast.
+As a result, Russian forces located close to the city were pushed back, resulting in significantly reduced pressure on Kharkiv.

+Background

+The Ukrainian military first started preparing the defense of Kharkiv Oblast in case of a Russian invasion after the appointment of Valerii Zaluzhnyi as commander-in-chief in July 2021.
+Russian forces frequently carried out "false-flag" operations near the border of Kharkiv Oblast before the 2022 invasion.
+However, the Ukrainians did not expect a full-scale invasion, and were ill-prepared for a Russian advance on Kharkiv from the directions of Lyptsi, Zolochiv, and Bohodukhiv, having anticipated combat only from the direction of Kupiansk.